guimachiavelli/01/src/text/orgone-land.md

 ## orgonejaculation
 torrents of sweet, bubblegum-like pink orgone comes out of your urethra and the amazing perfume of musty dick, ripe, funky dick, cock cheese and smegma. everyone around you come at the same time.

-flowers blossom on where your cumorgone has fallen blood. and you see now, together with all your partners lovers brothers. you  are those who can turn on the light, know the power of the things they have created. you will come, and take possession,--no longer the wretched scum, but the masters of the world.
+flowers blossom on where your cumorgone has fallen blood. and you see now, together with all your partners lovers brothers. you  are those who can turn on the light, know the power of the things they have created. you will come, and remove possession, --no longer the wretched scum, but the free-loving brothers of the world.
 ### ending
 brothers